TCP congestion control: Congestion window

 In TCP, the congestion window (CWND) is one of the factors that determines the number of bytes that can be sent out at any time.
-The congestion window is maintained by the sender and is a means of stopping a link between the sender and the receiver from becoming overloaded with too much traffic.
+The congestion window is maintained by the sender and is a means of preventing a link between the sender and the receiver from becoming overloaded with too much traffic.
 This should not be confused with the sliding window maintained by the sender which exists to prevent the receiver from becoming overloaded.
 The congestion window is calculated by estimating how much congestion there is on the link.

 When a connection is set up, the congestion window, a value maintained independently at each host, is set to a small multiple of the maximum segment size (MSS) allowed on that connection.
 Further variance in the congestion window is dictated by an additive increase/multiplicative decrease (AIMD) approach.
 This means that if all segments are received and the acknowledgments reach the sender on time, some constant is added to the window size.
 It will follow different algorithms.

 A system administrator may adjust the maximum window size limit, or adjust the constant added during additive increase, as part of TCP tuning.

 The flow of data over a TCP connection is also controlled by the use of the receive window advertised by the receiver.
 A sender can send data less than its own congestion window and the receive window.